Mindgreppers/lifemaker_web/content/_index.md

 - **Connect and cooperate globally as Enlightened Human family**
   - Develop tools and means for remote communication and collaboration
   - Fund travel expenses for learning or teaching
-  - Support member communities and families for prosperity and evolution
+  - Support member communities and families for safety, prosperity and evolution
   - Heal ourselves and all Earth; conserve resources and use rightfully
 - **Serve Family, Humanity and Earth**
   - Happiness can only be experienced in companionship
   - Let living be dedicated to the good of all co-existence, starting with family.

 ## What's happening?
-- **Ongoing 7 day workshops (March 21-28, Bijnor, UP, India.
-May and June in Dharamsala, HP, India)**
+- **7 day workshop cum retreat in May and June in Dharamsala, HP, India.
+You can register as family**
 - Online forum setup
 - Website and content
 - Meeting and sharing the vision with village families near Tang, Dharamsala, Himachal Pradesh, India